capJavert/web-storage-object/README.md

 ```

 ### Just like any JavaScript object
-You can define new attributes just like with any JS object:
+You can define new properties just like with any JS object:
 ```
 ogox.armor.hands = 'Shoulder Plates'
 ogox.level = 42